castorini/pyserini/docs/experiments-nfcorpus.md

 This guide contains instructions for running a Contriever baseline for NFCorpus.

-If you're a Waterloo student traversing the [onboarding path](https://github.com/lintool/guide/blob/master/ura.md) (which [starts here](https://github.com/castorini/anserini/blob/master/docs/start-here.md)), make sure you've first done the previous step ([a conceptual framework for retrieval ](conceptual-framework).
+If you're a Waterloo student traversing the [onboarding path](https://github.com/lintool/guide/blob/master/ura.md) (which [starts here](https://github.com/castorini/anserini/blob/master/docs/start-here.md)), make sure you've first done the previous step, [a conceptual framework for retrieval ](conceptual-framework).
-In general, if you don't understand what it is that you're doing when following this guide, i.e., you're just [cargo culting](https://en.wikipedia.org/wiki/Cargo_cult_programming) (blindly copying and pasting commands into a shell), then you should back up to the previous step in the onboarding path.
+In general, don't try to rush through this guide by just blindly copying and pasting commands into a shell;
+that's what I call [cargo culting](https://en.wikipedia.org/wiki/Cargo_cult_programming).
+Instead, really try to understand what's going on.

 If you've traversed the onboarding path, by now you've learned the basics of bag-of-words retrieval with BM25 using Lucene (via Anserini and Pyserini).
 Conceptually, you understand how it's a specific manifestation of a bi-encoder architecture where the vector representations are _lexical_ and the weights are assigned in an _unsupervised_ (or _heuristic_) manner.

-In this lesson, we're going to go through an example of retrieval using a _learned_, _dense_ representation.
+In this guide, we're going to go through an example of retrieval using a _learned_, _dense_ representation.
 These are often called "dense retrieval models" and informally referred to as "vector search".
 Coming back to here: